 There's quite a range of things that can cause this condition.
 Some are very easy for you to fix and others, especially those that cause chronic dry mouth, might need the involvement of your doctor.
 There are various treatments and remedies that can help with the dry mouth symptoms you're experiencing, but first, you'll need to know what's causing the problem before you'll know how to treat it.

 - Medication to treat high blood pressure

 - Muscle relaxants

 A lot of people find that it is caused by medicines that they take.
 If you start taking a new medicine and then your mouth is suddenly dry, you can check the information leaflet to see if that medicine causes sudden dry mouth.
 There are lots of medications that cause dry mouth, including:

 Make sure that you tell your doctor about any medication that you're taking if you're worried about this condition.
 They may be able to adjust your dosage or how you take it if it causes you a lot of trouble.

 - Cystic fibrosis

 Snoring and mouth breathing may also make your mouth dry, and these can be caused by a few different medical conditions.
+One solution to these problems is using mouth tape while you sleep.
 If you've had an injury to your head and neck there's a chance of nerve damage that reduces the amount of saliva you produce, too.